DmitryMyadzelets/italia/readme.md

 ## Extracted data
 * `json/regions` - Regions' names
 * `json/provinces` - Both provinces' and metropolises' names
-* `json/italy` - Names of the regions, provinces and comunes
+* `json/italy` - Tree-like structure of regions, provinces and comunes
 * `json/postcodes` - Postal codes (CAP)

+The `json/italy` file includes ids for each administrative entity.
+The ids make sence when you organize data from different sources which may have different names for same entities.
+We use cadastral code for the comunes, two-letter abbreviation for the provinces and origianal numeric codes for the regions as ids.

 Edit the code, create your own tool and get data you need!